respawn-app/FlowMVI/docs/faq.md

 ### I want to expose a few public functions in my container for the store.
 Should I do that?

 You shouldn't.
 Use an Intent / Action to follow the contract, unless you are using `LambdaIntent`s.
-In that case, implement `ImmutableContainer` to hide the `intent` function from subscribers.
+In that case, expose the parent `ImmutableContainer` / `ImmutableStore` type to hide the `intent` function from subscribers.

 ### How to use paging?